 - 3D modelling, analysis of temporal variations and visualisation of geospatial objects and processes

 Methodological papers as well as thematic case studies will be discussed.
-Contributions related to the topic of the 17th SGM Plenary Session « Geoscience goes underground: understanding resources & processes», e.g. data capture and analysis of sub-surface data, modelling of structures and processes in the underground are especially welcome this year
+Contributions related to the topic of the 18th SGM Plenary Session « Shaping Earth, from planet accretion to microbes», e.g. data capture and analysis of sub-surface data, modelling of structures and processes in the underground are especially welcome this year.

 Swiss Association for Geography (ASG)

 The symposium provides room for timely and innovative research across critical social and cultural geographies.
-The string of panel sessions invites empirically grounded contributions and/or theoretical as well as methodological interventions from students, doctoral candidates, postdocs, lecturers and professors addressing one of the following four themes:
+A string of three panel sessions invites empirically grounded contributions and/or theoretical as well as methodological interventions from students, doctoral candidates, postdocs, lecturers and professors.

 Swiss Association for Geography (ASG)